pranigopu/pranigopu.github.io/docs/philosophy/human-consciousness-and-free-will.md

 **Fundamental feature**:

 A fundamental feature is the feature of an existent X that unites all of X's features in the given context.
-Hence, the fundamental feature of X in a given context is the fundamental factor in the nature and behaviour of X in the given context (because by the principle of causality, what a thing does is an extension of what it is).
+Hence, the fundamental feature of X in a given context is the fundamental factor in the nature and behaviour of X in the given context (because by the law of causality, what a thing does is an extension of what it is).

 _Finding the fundamental feature_...